openhab/org.openhab.binding.zwave/README.md

 #### Serial Port

+Sets the serial port name for the controller.

 #### Controller Is Master

 When *Controller Is Master* is true, the binding expects to be the main Z-Wave controller in the system.
 This is not related to the type of controller (*Primary* or *Secondary*), but is related to how devices will be configured.
 This will instruct the binding to perform configuration of the device to send network related information such as device wakeup to the binding.